RandomSearch18/a-level-project/docs/readme.md

 from routing_engine import RoutingEngine
 ```

-I also adjusted my VSCode `launch.json` configuration file to set the working directory to the backedn folder, so that it runs correctly when I press <kbd>F5</kbd>.
+I also adjusted my VSCode `launch.json` configuration file to set the working directory to the backend folder, so that it runs correctly when I press <kbd>F5</kbd>.

 ##### Creating more classes

-I continued to work on creating the classes and data structres from my class diagram, implementing:
+I continued to work on creating the classes and data structures from my class diagram, implementing:

 - The `Coordinates` data structure (in a new `osm_data_types.py` file)
 - The `RouteCalculator` class
 - Stubs for the `RouteResult` and `RoutingOptions` classes

-I added `raise NotImplementedError` lines, and to-do comments where appropiate, because I will implement the logic for the other classes in future sprints.
+I added `raise NotImplementedError` lines, and to-do comments where appropriate, because I will implement the logic for the other classes in future sprints.

 #### Frontend: Implementing the UI design